AugurWorks/Engine/README.md

 - [Docker](https://docs.docker.com/engine/installation/) (Optional)

 ### Setup
-After cloning the repo copy **UserConfig.groovy.example** to **UserConfig.groovy** and move it one folder up from this project's root folder.
-Fill in the appropriate values.
-Optional config items are marked.

-**Engine** uses GitHub OAuth for authentication, so you'll need to set up a [new GitHub OAuth application](https://github.com/settings/applications/new) and place the keys in your **UserConfig.groovy**.
+**Engine** uses GitHub OAuth for authentication, so you'll need to set up a [new GitHub OAuth application](https://github.com/settings/applications/new) and add the keys as environment variables matching those above.
 The **Authorization callback URL** should be [http://[local-machine-IP]:8080/oauth/github/callback](http://[local-machine-IP]:8080/oauth/github/callback).

 ### Database
 Run a local MySQL instance with Docker by running the following: